Angel/The Magic Bullet

 The Magic Bullet is the nineteenth episode of the fourth season of Angel, and the eighty-fifth episode overall.
 Fred discovers the cure to Jasmine's mind control capabilities and attempts to apply the cure to her inner circle so that she has some help in stopping Jasmine's new army.

-Guest Stars: Gina Torres (Jasmine), Danny Woodburn (Creature), Patrick Fischler (Ted)
+Guest Starring: Gina Torres (Jasmine), Danny Woodburn (Creature), Patrick Fischler (Ted)

 Contents